joshling1919/taughtspring-og/README.md

 Live link: www.taughtspring.com

-TaughtSpring is a full-stack web application that is designed to give teachers a simple platform to create, upload, and find lesson plans.
-Inspired by Instructables, it is built on Rails on the back end and a React-Redux framework on the frontend.
+TaughtSpring is a single-page, full-stack web application that provides teachers with a simple interface to create, upload, and find lesson plans.
+Inspired by Instructables, it is built on Rails on the back end and a React-Redux framework on the front end.

 ##Features and Implementation